-What Is waterbase printing?
+What Is water-baseD SCREEN printing?

 To the left is a screen printed Bayou City Shirts Shirt and to the right s a screen printed Ghost Coast Shirt.
 Both Printed With Waterbased Inks.

-Imagine creating intricate, cool designs on your clothes, but with ink so soft it feels like magic---that's waterbase printing.
+Imagine creating intricate, cool designs on your clothes, but with ink so soft it feels like magic---that's water-based screen printing.
 Instead of using thick, plastic-like ink, it uses water-based colors that soak directly into the fabric, keeping your tees soft and comfy.
 It gives them that retail feel, just like a shirt you’d buy at the store.

-Waterbase printing is like using a stencil.
+Water-based screen printing is like using a stencil.
 We create a design on a screen, then push the ink through the open areas to leave the design printed on the garment.
 Since the ink is water-based, it dries quickly and is easy to clean up.
 Not only that, but it’s much more environmentally friendly too.
 Win-win!

 Great for Large Designs